MarkXVI/learntoday/README.md

- Clone the project by going into (IntelliJ): VCS -> Clone... -> enter URL: https://www.github.com/MarkXVI/learntoday/
+ Clone the project by going into (IntelliJ): VCS -> Clone... -> enter URL: https://www.github.com/MarkXVI/learntoday/ or you can clone it from the command line (terminal) by doing: git clone https://www.github.com/MarkXVI/learntoday/

  Now if everything is imported correctly and VM-options are configured you should be able to run the program.